How do we come up with our rate system?

 Rates for 1 Tap Equivalent (1TE)

-Tiered costs for water per 1,000 gallons beyond the base rate per month:
+Tiered costs for water per 1,000 gallons beyond the base rate per month (billed to nearest 1,000 gallons):

 For taps larger than 1TE simply multiply the above gallon allotment by the number of tap equivalents listed below.